eadf/toxicblend.rs/README.md

 ## Todo

-- [ ] Update to building-blocks 0.7.
+- [ ] Update to building-blocks 0.8 once released
+- [ ] Update to ilattice crate once released
 - [ ] Add command line options to the server, setting bind address and port.
 Possibly feature gated for security reasons.
 - [ ] Port the rest of the operations.
 - [ ] Lift the 'flatness' restriction, it should be enough with flat in any plane.